pypi-ahmad/Multimodal-OCR/README.md

 For questions, issues, or feature requests:
 - Open an issue on GitHub
 - Check the model documentation on Hugging Face
-- Review the examples and API documentation
 - Join the discussion in the Hugging Face Space

-## Roadmap

-- [ ] Add support for additional OCR models
-- [ ] Implement batch processing capabilities
-- [ ] Add API endpoints for programmatic access
-- [ ] Enhance video processing with more frame sampling options
-- [ ] Add support for document format outputs (PDF, DOCX)

-## Citation

-If you use this work in your research or applications, please cite: